-Personal, social, health and economic education is a planned programme to help children and young people develop fully as individuals and as members of families and social and economic communities.
-Effective PSHE education is intended to help equip them with the knowledge, understanding, attitudes and practical skills to live healthily, safely, productively and responsibly.
+Personal, Social, Health, and Economic Education is a planned programme to help children and young people develop fully as individuals, as members of families, and as social and economic communities.
+Effective PSHE education is intended to help equip them with the knowledge, understanding, attitudes, and practical skills to live healthily, safely, productively and responsibly.
 In addition, the learning provided through a comprehensive PSHE provision is an essential to safeguarding pupils.

 PSHE is timetabled on a twice half-termly basis, supported with form time sessions and some aspects are covered cross-curricular through other subjects .Students are taught in their form rooms by their form tutor.
 This enables students and staff to develop supportive relationships with each other which is key to the delivery of outstanding PSHE lessons.
 Ground rules are established at the beginning of each year in order to provide a safe and supportive environment in which sensitive issues can be delivered and discussed.
 Lessons have an active learning approach and can include discussions, debates, role plays and presentations.